 In Alberta, any condominiums developed under a phased development model require developers to file a phased development disclosure statement with the initial condominium plan.
-More information about multi-stage developments, visit Buying New: Multi-Stage Developments.
+For more information about multi-stage developments, visit Buying New: Multi-Stage Developments.

 Why is it important to review the phased development disclosure statement?

-The Condominium Property Act requires certain information to be included in a phased development disclosure statement.
-This information will give you a better idea of how the completed project will look and function.
+The Condominium Property Act requires certain information to be in a phased development disclosure statement.
+So this information will give you a better idea of how the completed project will look and function.

 The statement must include a description of the proposed physical appearance of each phase.